Connect with others who understand.

 Your doctor will check for low potassium with a blood test to measure the amount of potassium in your blood.

 • Urine test — This test checks to see if protein is leaking into your urine (called proteinuria).
-Having any protein in your urine means your kidneys aren’t working as well as they should.
+If you have protein in your urine, it means your kidneys aren’t working as well as they should.

 • Serum creatinine — When your creatinine level is higher than normal, it means your kidneys aren’t working as well as they should.